I. Basic Information» Name:

 From birth, It was her mother who had branded such a distorted ideal into her mentality.
 Even though one may consider such aspirations to stem from desires of yearning glory and praise, Iori had no need for glory, only victory.
 Boasting of accomplishment meant nothing to her.
 The accomplishment itself mattered little, only the acknowledgment of victory.

 It was a highly irrational mindset born from her progenitor, one that she would come to despise with every fiber of her soul.
 It granted her the gift of being one who excelled in the art of war, yet stripped her heart of compassion, of the true soul of what it means to stake one's life on the battlefield.

 Fighting with no fear of death is foolish beyond measure.

 However, in time, she was granted with a way of thought that stood in defiance of all that her mother stood for.
 On the edge of death, she realized that while there was truth in her mother words, she would no longer be a slave to the madness inherent within her ideals of war.
 She would not consider that love and compassion were weaknesses meant to be thrown away like rubbish, that it lessened the skill of a warrior.

 I will be the one who protects those who cannot defend themselves.
-There is none in all the universe that should be granted the role of deciding who is weak and who is strong.
-Everyone has potential.
-Everyone can reach heights unbounded when presented with the opportunity.
+There is none in all the universe that should be granted the right to decide who is weak and who is strong.
+Those with a will to fight in spite of their shortcomings are true warriors.
+Those who believe in their future with unwavering bravery are the ones truly worthy of praise.
 Iori had finally realized her own sense of self, a new reason of being.
 As such, the true nature of her personality is one far more charismatic in nature.

 Becoming a leader worthy of commanding millions, she challenges those who feel themselves to be lesser to fight in the name of her creed, to fight at her side and become a warrior grander in brilliance than those that existed in era of the past.